valendres/playwright-msw/packages/playwright-msw/README.md

 ## Setup

-The example below shows how `playwright-msw` can be be used to create custom [test fixtures](https://playwright.dev/docs/test-fixtures) which allow API calls to be automatically mocked, while also exposing the `msw` fixture so that mocks may be overridden on a per test basis.
+The example below shows how `playwright-msw` can be be used to create custom [test fixtures](https://playwright.dev/docs/test-fixtures) which allow API calls to be automatically mocked, while also exposing the `msw` worker instance as a fixture so that mocks may be overridden on a per test basis.
 For an up to date example, please refer to [test.ts](https://github.com/valendres/playwright-msw/blob/main/packages/example/tests/integration/test.ts).

 ```typescript
 import { test as base, expect } from "@playwright/test";